igorkulman/coding-journal/content/post/2020/generating-boilerplate-swift-code/index.md

 GYB templates for generating Swift source file look like Swift source files with some Python snippets for code generation.

-This is probably best shown oin an actual example.
+This is probably best shown on an actual example.
 Let's say you have a list of permissions that the app needs to support.
 Those permissions are then a part of a protocol and of a struct.

 <!--more-->